John D. Lavelle: Existing Rules of Engagement

 The rules on what pilots were allowed and not allowed to do were called Rules of Engagement.
 The rules were changed often and were not transmitted in a neat list.
 They consisted of a compilation of wires, messages, and directives.
 "We have a saying we used in Vietnam, that we finally found out why there are two crew members in the F-4", Lavelle said later.
 "One is to fly the airplane and one is to carry the briefcase full of the rules of engagement."
 Many of the rules of engagement for air combat dated to 1968.
 These rules, which had been directed by then-President Lyndon Johnson and his Secretary of Defense Robert McNamara, were bureaucratic and highly restrictive.
-As General William C. Westmoreland, the U.S. military commander in Vietnam from 1964 to 1968, related in his memoirs:
+As General William C. Westmoreland, COMUSMACV from 1964 to 1968, related in his memoirs:

 "You don't think the North Vietnamese are going to use them!" he scoffed.
 "Putting them in is just a political ploy by the Russians to appease Hanoi."
 It was all a matter of signals, said the clever civilian theorist in Washington.
 "We won't bomb the SAM sites, which signals to North Vietnam not to use them."
 But our enemies were not playing Washington's silly games.
 A month later the United States lost its first aircraft to a SAM.

-By 1971, when Lavelle assumed command of the Seventh Air Force, Johnson and McNamara had been long gone.
+By 1971 Johnson and McNamara were long gone.
 However, many of the restrictions imposed by the Johnson-McNamara rules of engagement were still in effect in Vietnam.
 Forbidden targets included any North Vietnamese fighter base designated as a sanctuary, a fighter aircraft that did not have its landing gear retracted, any fighter not showing hostile intent, and any SAM site not in operation.
 A SAM had to be fired at a U.S. plane before the plane could fire back.